BREWING: How to Infuse your own Aquavit

 What is aquavit?

 Aquavit is a bracing alcoholic beverage, infused with Scandinavian flavors of caraway, dill, and spice.
 It’s a clear spirit and both warming and refreshing.
 Some versions are oak-aged in barrels for a more complex and mellow flavor.
+There are many variations on the basic recipe, but this is combination of flavors is our favorite.

 And now, you can make your own at home, with these step-by-step instructions and recipe for homemade aquavit.
 It’s a simple infusion recipe, no still (or permits) needed, and it tastes great!